 The exact semantics of the names described in the profile files.
-The profile records can be requested at https://www.camerfirma.com/ayuda/soporte/ or by telephone 902 361 207
+The profile records can be requested from gestion soporte@camerfirma.com or by telephone 902 361 207

-7.1.5 Name constraints
+7.1.5 Name restrictions

 Camerfirma may use name restrictions (using the "name constraints" certificate extension) in Subordinate CA certificates issued to third parties so that only the set of certificates allowed in this extension can be issued by the Subordinate CA.